Lansing Community College

 Lansing Community College is a public community college with its main campus in Lansing, Michigan.
 Founded in 1957, the college's main campus is located on an urban, 42 acre site in downtown Lansing spanning seven city blocks approximately two blocks from the state capitol.
 A West Campus opened in 2004 in Delta Township, southwest of Lansing.
 There is also an East Campus located in the Eyde Plaza in East Lansing.

-The school is the third largest community college in Michigan by enrollment, with a fall 2013 enrollment of 18,551, a decrease from 20,394 in 2008.
+At one time, the school was the third largest community college in Michigan by enrollment, with a fall 2013 enrollment of 18,551, a decrease from 20,394 in 2008.

 History

 The college was founded in 1957 by Philip Gannon who served as president between 1957 and 1989.